svelteuidev/svelteui/apps/docs/src/pages/theming/override.md

 # Getting Started

 SvelteUI makes it simple to override components default styles.
 We recommend reading the [Stitches Styling docs](https://stitches.dev/docs/styling) before overriding the SvelteUI component styles.
-This is because styling with SvelteUI is most similar to styling with vanilla CSS, or CSS-preprocessors (scss/sass) but with extra features, and reading that will help you get started.
+This is because styling with SvelteUI is very similar to styling with vanilla CSS, or CSS-preprocessors (SCSS/Sass) but with extra features, and reading that will help you get started.

 Remember that all [Stitches](https://stitches.dev) features are available in SvelteUI since it uses Stitches as a styling engine.